bencso/SJW2024_Babolnai_Bence/README.md

 ###

-It was an unfinished business, but I made it to the final anyway <br>
+It's an incomplete code, but it got me to the final of the competition. <br>
-<i>Ez egy befejezetlen ügy volt, de így is bejutottam a döntőbe.</i>
+<i>Ez egy hiányos kód, de bejutottam vele a verseny döntőjébe.</i>